Faylixe/wage/Part I - Introduction/00 - Introduction.md

 #### Testing

-As we are not only exploring low level concept but also software engineering good practices, we will write and use unit testing during developpment.
-More than only be a good practice, it will be a perfect backup for you since an emulator is a complex system made of lot of part that you don't want to debug at the end.
+As we are not only exploring low level concept but also software engineering good practices, we will write and use unit testing during development.
+More than only being good practice, it will be a perfect backup for you since an emulator is a complex system made of lots of parts that you don't want to debug at the end.
-For writing and running unit tests as well as integration tests, we will use *JUnit5*, which brings lot of new exciting features.
-Thus testing related part of this book will assume that you know how to write unit test using standard *JUnit4* at least.
+For writing and running unit tests as well as integration tests, we will use *JUnit5* which brings a lot of new exciting features.
+Thus testing related part of this book will assume that you at least know how to write unit test using standard *JUnit4*.

 #### Continuous integration